MLHale/GenCyber-web-content/day3/day3-url-analysis.md

 * __Safer for me, more secure for all:__ What you do online has the potential to affect everyone – at home, at work and around the world.
 Practicing good online habits benefits the global digital community.

+### Cybersecurity First Principles
+* __Layering__: Cyber security uses multiple layers of defense or protecting information.
+If one layer is defeated the next layer should catch it.

 ## Phishing Humor

 Phishing is a play of words on "fishing".
 The bait is often a email or social media message from a spammer, the fish are the unsuspecting victims who act on them.